mosesroth/reselect-fire-tablet/README.md

 - Basic selectors for filtering and statistics
 - Complex selectors with multiple inputs
-- Performance comparison between memoized and non-memoized selectors
 - Interactive filter controls
-- Factory selectors demonstration
+- Error boundaries for improved stability
+- Optimized for performance on Fire tablets

 ## Technologies Used